gilad-altshuler/Three_Body_RNN/README.md

 <img width="2250" height="1500" alt="Three Body interactions (1)" src="https://github.com/user-attachments/assets/b0e5a8a6-b94e-472a-a844-5cbac45a82ea" />

 Fig 1.
+Motivation: Three-body interactions.
+(a) Neuromodulatory axon operates as a third body in the synapse.
+(b) Incorporating glial cells into the network induces nonlinear summation.
+(c) Dendritic nonlinearities, where inputs on the same branch gate each other.
+(d) Gene expression dimerization networks.
+Monomers form homo- or hetero-dimers that act as transcription factors (TFs).
+In the competitive setup shown, homo-dimers ($ii,jj,kk,\dots$) upregulate production of their own monomer.
+Hetero-dimers exert no direct regulation but lower the pool of free monomers, thereby indirectly downregulating expression.
-Motivation: Three-body interactions. (a) Neuromodulatory axon operate as a third-body in the synapse. (b) Incorporating glia cells into the network induce nonlinear summation. (c) Dendritic nonlinearities, where inputs on the same branch gate each other. (d) Gene expression networks; monomers that can dimerize and serve as transcription factors for each other, leading to full-rank three-body interaction (TF in panel = Transcription Factor). (e) Traditional neural network with linear pre-synaptic summation (left) while biophysics is more complex and input couplings present (right).
+(e) Traditional neural network with linear pre-synaptic summation (left) while biophysics is more complex and input couplings present (right).
+    Figure created with BioRender.com.
+Panel (d) schematic inspired by Klumpe et al. (2023).

 ## Reproduce paper figures